Sports coaching

 What you’ll learn:

-One session will be an individual session to talk through a verbal assessment about rules of your sporting code
+You'll have one individual session with your assessor to complete a verbal assessment about the rules of your sporting code and the organisations that support it.

 Assessments you’ll complete